w3f/polkadot-wiki/docs/learn-nominator.md

 This number fluctuates every era, and the most recent and up to date version can be found out using [this community-developed tool](https://polkaview.network/dot) or through [these scripts](https://github.com/w3f/validator-stats) which you can run on your machine.
+See the [Election Solution Set](https://wiki.polkadot.network/docs/en/learn-nominator#the-election-solution-set) section on the Nominator page for more details.
 ### Oversubscribed Validators

 Validators can only pay out to a certain number of nominators per era.
 This is currently set to